rr-lab/Zea-Lip/docs/zea_lip_base.md

 According to the diversity and amount of lipid species identified under ESI (+) and (-) during an optimization of lipid extraction and lipid analysis, we selected ESI positive mode on Agilent® Ultra-Performance Liquid Chromatography and Quadrupole Time of Flight Mass Spectrometry (UPLC-QTOF MS/MS).
 The UPLC-QTOF MS/MS utilized was Agilent 6530 ESI (+) injects into UPLC-QTOF MS/MS 1.67 μL per sample, the running time per sample is 15 min.

 ## Results

+In total we analyzed 150 samples from three genotypes at 10 different developmental stages from V4 to V14.
+From these tissue was collected from leaves of 6 different ages.
+Most of the samples were collected along the leaf, but in a subset of them samples were collected at defined locations of the leave (base, mid and leaf tip) See Figure 1.
+In total around 2500 data points were collected and analyzed.
+We also analyzed set of 24 plants (8 per genotype) grown in the field and sampled at around V5 developmental stage.

 A total of 171 lipid species were identified with lipid profiling.
 The lipid classes found are: cholesterol esters (CE), diacylglycerols (DG), non-hydroxyacyl sphingosines (CerNS), digalactosyldiacylglycerols (DGDG), glycosphingolipids (GlcCerNS), lysophosphatidylcholines (LPC), monogalactosyldiacylglycerols (MGDG), phosphatidylcholines (PC), phosphoethanolamines (PE), phosphatidylglycerols (PG), plasmenyl phosphatidylcholines (plasmenylPC), sphingomyelins (SM), sulfoquinovosyl diacylglycerols (SQDG) and triaglycerides (TG).
 See Table 1.